Get in touch

 Electric hydrofoiling vessel

-If proven to be successful, the technology will be applied to larger 18-meter foiling hydrogen-powered passenger ferries – reinforcing Fullers360’s commitment to pioneering environmentally friendly transport across the Hauraki Gulf.
+If proven to be successfully scaled, the technology will be applied to larger 18-meter foiling hydrogen-powered passenger ferries – reinforcing Fullers360’s commitment to pioneering environmentally friendly transport across the Hauraki Gulf.

 Projected emissions reduction results